 We found that the Waterdrop G3 P800 excels in this performance category.
 We’ve tested dozens of under-sink tankless reverse osmosis systems, and this Waterdrop model has one of the best efficiency ratios we’ve seen for a system of its kind.

-The unit has a 3:1 pure-to-wastewater ratio, meaning that only 1 gallon of water is lost for every 3 gallons purified.
+The unit has a listed 3:1 pure-to-wastewater ratio, meaning that only 1 gallon of water is lost for every 3 gallons purified.
 Wastewater production is an unavoidable side effect of the reverse osmosis process, but most RO systems we’ve tested (even the modern ones) waste at least 1 gallon of water per gallon purified.

 We’ve only tested a few countertop RO systems that have 4:1 efficiency ratios, but none that offer on-demand under-sink filtration like the G3.